-The Sheriff’s Office Community Bike Team provides patrol services and bike safety demonstrations around the Fairfax County Public Safety Center, at special events and upon request from neighboring jurisdictions.
+The Sheriff’s Office Community Bike Patrol Unit provides patrol services and bike safety demonstrations around the Fairfax County Public Safety Center, at special events and upon request from neighboring jurisdictions.
 The 12-member team enforces state and county ordinances, provides a security presence, assists residents and visitors, and ensures traffic safety and control.

 Bike team members are proficient in riding up and down hills and stairs, navigating off-road terrain and riding in bad weather.
 Training includes long endurance rides, short rides, obstacle courses, practical-based scenarios, night riding and bike maintenance.